Sona Movsesian: Early life

-Talin Sona Movsesian was born on October 13, 1982 in Montebello, California to an Armenian family, and grew up in Hacienda Heights, California where she attended the Armenian Mesrobian School.
+Talin Sona Movsesian was born on October 13, 1982, in Montebello, California, to Gulbenk and Nadia (née Cakmak) Movsesian, an Armenian family, and grew up in Hacienda Heights, California, where she attended the Armenian Mesrobian School.
+She has one sibling, a brother.
+At the age of 20, while attending Mt.
+San Antonio College, Movsesian became National Speech Champion.
 After transferring out of Mt.
-San Antonio College, Movsesian graduated from the University of Southern California in 2005 with a degree in communication.
+SAC, Movsesian graduated from the University of Southern California in 2005 with a degree in communication.

 Career

 Movsesian worked at NBC initially as a page and Events and Operations Coordinator.
 She became O'Brien's assistant in 2009 while he was hosting The Tonight Show with Conan O'Brien.
-Movsesian has appeared in several episodes of Conan and The Tonight Show and features prominently in the 2011 documentary Conan O'Brien Can't Stop.
-In 2015, she appeared alongside O'Brien in the television special Conan in Armenia which revolved around O'Brien taking his assistant to Armenia to connect with her heritage.
+Movsesian credits Nate Kirtman for helping her get this position.
+Movsesian appeared in several episodes of The Tonight Show and Conan, and features prominently in the 2011 documentary Conan O'Brien Can't Stop.
+As an important moment defining her relationship with O'Brien, Movsesian points to a 2014 segment where, after she sent out a company-wide email complaining about her stolen Gigolos mug, Conan brought his camera team to do a full investigation.
+In 2015, she appeared alongside O'Brien in the television special Conan in Armenia, which revolved around O'Brien taking his assistant to Armenia to connect with her heritage.
 Movsesian and O'Brien's relationship has been described as atypical for a boss and his assistant, with Movsesian reveling in goofing off.
-This playful laziness and dysfunctional dynamic was often a source of comedy in Movsesian's appearances on the show, and on the podcast.
+This playful laziness and dysfunctional dynamic was often a source of comedy in Movsesian's appearances on the show and on the podcast.
 Movsesian said, "He saw something in me that was valuable in a different way besides someone who was the perfect assistant, and that was someone who would screw up and give him fodder for comedy.
 Sometimes for comedians, that's so much more valuable."

+In 2016, for the 50th anniversary of the Armenian Mesrobian School, Movsesian received the "Mesrobian Spirit Award" for her role in bringing Armenia to the attention of viewers of Conan in Armenia.

 In 2018, Movsesian began co-hosting the podcast Conan O'Brien Needs a Friend alongside O'Brien and podcaster Matt Gourley.

 On July 11, 2019, O'Brien interviewed Movsesian on Conan after scheduled guest Kumail Nanjiani had to cancel at the last minute.

-She also voices the character of Princess Sugar Salt, a character in Power Players - an American French cartoon.
+She also voices the character of Princess Sugar Salt, a character in Power Players, an American French cartoon.

+She was named 2023 Alumni of the Year by Mt.
+SAC.

+In 2023, Movsesian participated in Armenian Film Society's Armenian Women in Film and Entertainment panel discussion.
+She returned in 2024 as a moderator.